isulta/iht/README.md

 Once a `Potential_FIRE` instance is initialized, the potential $\Phi(r)$, circular velocity $v_c(r)$, and slope of the $v_c$ profile, $\mathrm{d}(\ln v_c)/\mathrm{d}(\ln r)$, can be calculated at a given radius $r$ using the `potential.Phi`, `potential.vc`, and `potential.dlnvc_dlnR` methods.
 The methods accept one argument `r`, which must be a scalar or array *with units*, e.g. `200*units.kpc` or `np.arange(100,1000,100)*units.kpc`.

+There are also functions to calculate properties of circular orbits:
+* `potential.Ecirc(r)` returns the specific energy of a circular orbit at radius $r$
+* `potential.rcirc(E)` returns the radius of a circular orbit with specific energy $E$

 ### Radiative cooling luminosity

     from iht.iht import luminosities